-For example, I did a search for the same keywords “what is car insurance premium” and three ads came above.
+For example, I searched the exact keywords “what is car insurance premium,” and three ads came above.

-Then I did another search for what is web hosting, here is the result within the ads above
+Then I did another search for what web hosting is; here is the result within the ads above.

 As you can see, these results are based on the search keywords.

 According to the search engine (Startpage), users identifying information are stripped from its first server layer before sending search queries to its partners.